The Environmental Defense Action Fund put out the video above to make the point that

 You have given strong voice to the need to pass a comprehensive climate and energy bill to end our over-dependence on oil and other fossil fuels and to build America's clean energy future.
 Only then will we have the moral authority to help lead the rest of the world to a sustainable future.
 We thank you for your inspiring words.
 But now your words must be followed by your actions.
 As the BP Gulf Disaster makes all too tragically clear, the time for half measures is over.
 Now is the time to act.

+Unless we get our own house in order, we will have little ability to convince the rest of the developed world and emerging markets that an environmentally sustainable planet as envisioned by the Seventh Millennium Development Goal is not a desirable objective but an essential one.
 We need your constant, hands-on leadership to apply maximum pressure on the Senate to pass a strong bill.
 And we need you to direct your all-star team of cabinet members and White House staff to engage directly in making it happen.
 Failure simply cannot be an option.

+If the USA fails in this then there is little hope for the rest of the world, because even if they to agree to take action or impact will be too great for it to make a difference.
 We stand with you, Mr. President, and pledge to do our part to maintain unrelenting grassroots pressure to pass a strong bill.
 The time is now.
 The solution is clear.
 This is America's chance to finally break our addiction to oil and other fossil fuels.
 Please step up and use the full power of your good office to pass a strong climate and energy bill in the Senate this month.
 We cannot wait any longer.

 Brian Dowling